PfMartin/KINEXON-Challenge/README.md

 # KINEXON C++ Challenge

 This is a git repository for taking the KINEXON C++ Challenge.
-The file contains the description of the challenge, as well is the documentation of the project structure.
+The file contains the description of the challenge, as well as the documentation of the project structure.

 ## Description